 It starts with the headshot because people mentally digest pictures before they read.

-You don’t need anything over the top.
-As long as the viewer believes you put in the effort to take a professional headshot, then you’ve increased your add-back percentage.
-People respect the suit over the tank top.
+You don't need anything over the top.
+As long as the viewer believes you put in the effort to take a professional headshot, then you've increased your add-back percentage.

-What’s your add-back percentage?
+What's an add-back percentage?

 It's the percentage of the connection requests you send out that get accepted.